MicrosoftDocs/windows-insider/wip/at-home/ISOs.md

 - If you use this drive to do a clean Windows install, connect it to the device and reboot.
 You may also need to adjust your BIOS or UEFI settings to allow it to boot from a USB-based drive.

 ## Clean installation of Windows

-> [!NOTE]
-> A clean installation is an advanced option to help you start fresh on your device.
-This will remove all your personal files, apps, and drivers, apps and customizations from your device manufacturer, and changes you made in Settings.
-We recommend you read through these steps and make sure you're confident how to do them before you get started.

 ### Create installation media